William-Carbonneau/wave-simulation/README.md

 >3.
 What the scaling, why can I not see the points on 1x scaling?
 * The scaling is based on pixels, so if your monitor is high resolution (ex.
 4k), try using a larger scaling factor.
 This will also reduce cpu usage.
 >4.
 Save settings doesn't work for Ant, Forest Fire, RPC, and Aggregation because they start at a random location.
 It only saves the frame limit for all and the sliders for Forest Fire.
+>5.
+Frame limit cannot be changed?
+* Try highlighting the whole thing or use crtl+a (cmd+a) to select all, then type a number.
+Otherwise invalid inputs get corrected to max by default.